Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Introduction

 \item In \pbft{}, when the primary replica receives a client request, it forwards that request to the backups.
 Each backup on receiving a request from the primary agrees to support by broadcasting a \MName{prepare} message.
 When a replica receives \MName{prepare} message from the majority of other replicas, it marks itself as {\em prepared} and broadcasts a \MName{commit} message.
 Each replica that has prepared, and receives \MName{commit} messages from a majority of other replicas, executes the request.

 Evidently, \pbft{} requires two phases of {\em all-to-all} communication.
-Our first ingredient towards faster consensus is speculative consensus.
-In \pbft{} terminology, \PoE{} replicas execute requests after they get prepared, that is, they do not broadcast \MName{commit} messages.
+Our first ingredient towards faster consensus is speculative execution.
+In \pbft{} terminology, \PoE{} replicas execute requests after they get {\em prepared}, that is, they do not broadcast \MName{commit} messages.
 This speculative execution is non-divergent as each replica has a partial guarantee--it has prepared--prior to execution.
-Moreover, this non-divergence guarantee allows \PoE{} to escape the twin-path model.

-\item In \PoE{}, due to speculative execution, a malicious primary can ensure only a subset of replicas prepare and execute a request.
-Hence, a client may or may not receive a sufficient number of matching responses. \PoE{} ensures that if a client receives sufficient responses, then such a request persists in time.
-Otherwise, \PoE{} permits replicas to rollback their state, if necessary.
-Hence, the cornerstone of our correctness is the client getting a {\em full proof-of-execution} from a majority of the non-faulty replicas.
+\item Due to speculative execution, a malicious primary in \PoE{} can ensure that only a subset of replicas prepare and execute a request.
+Hence, a client may or may not receive a sufficient number of matching responses. \PoE{} ensures that if a client receives a \emph{full proof-of-execution}, consisting of responses from a majority of the non-faulty replicas, then such a request persists in time.
+Otherwise, \PoE{} permits replicas to {\em rollback} their state if necessary.
+This proof-of-execution is the cornerstone of the correctness of \PoE{}.

-Protocols like \ZZ{} and \SBFT{} expect optimism during their {\em fast} path.
-In \ZZ{}, when a replica receives a request from the primary, it executes the request and replies to the client.
-In \SBFT{}, replicas avoid execution and reply to a replica designated as the {\em collector}.
-Hence, the client and the collector perform the task of ordering in \ZZ{} and \SBFT{}, respectively.
-In these protocols, each client (or collector) {\em waits} for responses from all the replicas.
-Even {\em one failure} causes these clients (or collectors) to {\em timeout} and switch to the {\em slow} path. \PoE's property of safe rollbacks helps it sustain failures and avoids the need of a twin-path model.

-\item Prior works have shown that the choice of cryptographic signature scheme can impact the performance of the underlying system~\cite{pbftj,resilientdb}.
-Hence, we allow replicas to either employ {\em message authentication codes} (MACs) or {\em threshold signatures} (TS) for signing~\cite{cryptobook}.
-When few replicas are participating in consensus (up to $16$), then a single phase of all-to-all communication is inexpensive and using MACs for such setups can make computations cheap.
-For larger setups, we follow the prior works and use TS to split the phase of all-to-all communication into {\em two linear phases}~\cite{hotstuff,sbft}.
+\item \BFT{} protocols are run among distrusting parties.
+To provide security, these protocols employ cryptographic primitives for signing the messages and generating message digests.
+Prior works have shown that the choice of cryptographic signature scheme can impact the performance of the underlying system~\cite{pbftj,resilientdb}.
+Hence, we allow replicas to either employ {\em message authentication codes} (\Name{MAC}s) or {\em threshold signatures} (\Name{TS}s) for signing~\cite{cryptobook}.
+When few replicas are participating in consensus (up to $16$), then a single phase of all-to-all communication is inexpensive and using \Name{MAC}s for such setups can make computations cheap.
+For larger setups, we employ \Name{TS}s to achieve linear communication complexity. \Name{TS}s permit us to split a phase of all-to-all communication into {\em two linear phases}~\cite{hotstuff,sbft}.